DiffCoord: Differentiable Coordination for Distributed Multi-Agent Trajectory Optimization: Preliminaries

-Note that these static subproblems can be further decentralized by augmenting each agent’s safe-copy variables with local copies of other agents’ variables.
-Let $\bm{\Tilde{x}}_{i,k}^{\mathrm{a}} = [\bm{\Tilde{x}}_{j,k}^{i}]_{j=1}^{n}$ denote the augmented safe-copy state of agent $i$, where $\bm{\Tilde{x}}_{i,k}^{i} = \bm{\Tilde{x}}_{i,k}$ is the self-copy and $\bm{\Tilde{x}}_{j,k}^{i}$, $j \ne i$ are local copies of other agents’ states, the same applies to the controls.
+\begin{remark} These static subproblems can be further decentralized by augmenting each agent’s safe-copy variables with local copies of neighboring agents’ variables.
+Let $\bm{\Tilde{x}}_{i,k}^{\mathrm{a}} = [\bm{\Tilde{x}}_{j,k}^{i}]_{j\in \mathcal{N}_i}$ denote the augmented safe-copy state of agent $i$, where $\mathcal{N}_i$ denotes the neighborhood set of agent $i$ (including itself), $\bm{\Tilde{x}}_{i,k}^{i} = \bm{\Tilde{x}}_{i,k}$ is the self-copy, and $\bm{\Tilde{x}}_{j,k}^{i}$, $j \ne i$, are local copies of neighboring agents’ states; the same applies to the controls.
 This yields fully decentralized subproblems consistent with the merged distributed structure in~\cite{10288223}.
-We develop L2C using the above centralized formulation to minimize the numbers of safe-copy variables.
-But it can naturally extend to the fully decentralized case via the augmented safe-copy formulation.
+We develop DiffCoord using the above centralized formulation to minimize the number of safe-copy variables, but it naturally extends to the fully decentralized case via the augmented safe-copy formulation. \end{remark}